-This uniquely botanical blend shampoo features plant based ingredients restores your hairs radiance while supporting blemish-free skin.
-C2P Nourishing Conditioner is the perfect companion to your corrective skin care regime
+This unique botanical blend shampoo features plant-based ingredients to restore your hair’s radiance while supporting blemish-free skin.
+C2P Nourishing Conditioner is the perfect companion to your corrective skincare regime

 TEENOLOGY helps you ‘Be in the Clear’ because their products do not include sulfates, parabens, and certain oils.
 Dermatologists identify these common hair product ingredients as causes of acne.

 This shampoo is not only great for your hair, but for your skin too!
 TEENOLOGY sulfate-free and paraben-free shampoo is designed for daily use and all hair types, even color-treated hair.
 It gently cleanses and hydrates your hair without drying it out or weighing it down.